fgilde/AI-Ming/docs/features/aim-assist.md

 The aim key chip supports multiple keys.
 By default it lists `Right Mouse Button` + `Left Alt` — either one arms the aim.

+{: .note }
+Aim assist can be **paused automatically by the HUD state**.
+If you set up [OCR aim-disengage rules]({{ '/features/ocr#aim-disengage-rules' | relative_url }}), assist is held off while a HUD region matches — e.g. while scoped or holding a knife — even though the aim key is held.

 ## Configuration options

 All sliders live on the **AimConfig** card (right column of Aim Tools).